sebastian-mutz/forage/README.md

 # FORage

-FORage is a simple, text-based expedition manager game written in Fortran.
+FORage is a simple, postapocalyptic, pigeon-themed expedition manager game written in Fortran.

 Story
 -----